- Read our review guidelines

 No Fly Zones

 Before you begin, there are a few things you may need to consider.
-In the USA there are some areas where drones are forbidden, such as in Federal Aviation Authority designated no-fly zones, for example at airports, in security zones, as well as near stadiums that are due to hold sporting events.
+In the USA there are some areas where drones are forbidden, such as in Federal Aviation Authority designated no-fly areas, for example at airports, in security zones, as well as near stadiums that are due to hold sporting events.

-In some areas you may need to register your drone with the FAA prior to flying it, for example if you’re going to be using it as part of your work and not solely as a hobby.
+In some areas you may need to register your fishing drone with the FAA prior to flying it, for example if you’re going to be using it as part of your work and not solely as a hobby.

 There are other laws that you will have to abide by when you’re using your drone, even if it’s just for fishing.
-One important law to remember is that if you’re planning on flying within 5 miles of an airport you will need to notify the airport operators, as well as air traffic control, prior to your drone taking to the skies.
+One important law to remember for drone usage is that if you’re planning on flying within 5 miles of an airport you will need to notify the airport operators, as well as air traffic control, prior to your drone taking to the skies.

 Create A Center Attachment Point

-An easy way of doing this is to use fishing line and attach it either to the legs, motor struts or the landing gear.
+An easy way of doing this is to use fishing line and simply attach it either to the legs, motor struts or the landing gear.
 If you tie the fishing line to one corner of the drone as well as to the corner that’s diagonally opposite, then do the same with the other two corners, you should create an X shape with the lines.

 Making sure you’ve tied the lines securely, you can then bolster the strength of the crossover section of the X with some tape.